16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 We also need to balance the amount of gear we bring with us against the bulkiness or weight of the bag itself.

-• Be comfortable to carry: An overstuffed or heavy bag is awkward to carry but can also cause injuries to the neck, shoulders, back and arms.
+• Is comfortable to carry: An overstuffed or heavy bag is awkward to carry but can also cause injuries to the neck, shoulders, back and arms.
 It’s important to find a style that suits your body type, or one which works for your particular commute.
 A bag selected for sitting across your knees (like a messenger bag) may not neccessarily work as well if you’re always standing.

 There’s many styles of commuter bags, some of the most popular are: